RuthvikReddyGaddam/NeuralNetworksHomeAssignment4/README.md

 1. What is the main architectural difference between BERT and GPT?
 Which uses an encoder and which uses a decoder?
 2. Explain why using pre-trained models (like BERT or GPT) is beneficial for NLP applications instead of training from scratch.

+#### Result
+1. using the transformers packag, a pipeline was created usingthe DistilBERT to perform sentiment analysis on a sentence.
+The label and the confidence score have been printed